chlorobot/chlorobot-basic-admin/README.md

     sudo supervisorctl reread
     sudo supervisorctl reload

-Edit app.py, edit PINS dictionary to map your device's to their GPIO pins.
+Edit config.py - modify the PINS dictionary to map your device's to the appropriate GPIO pins.

     python app.py